Sthef1002/travel-planner/README.md

 # Travel Planner App

-Clikc on the link to checkout the [Live version](https://sthef1002.github.io/travel-planner/)
+Right clikc on the link and select "Open Link in New Tab" to checkout the [Live version](https://sthef1002.github.io/travel-planner/)

 ## Project Description